 Relatively few invertebrate species were observed on the silt and clay areas of the consent.
 Species abundance and diversity increased in the inshore area, but was still relatively low compared to rocky shores in the Marlborough Sounds.
-All areas under the consent and the proposed extension are likely characterised by infaunal species representative of mud shores in sheltered locations in the Sounds (McKnight and Grange, 1991).
+All areas in the proposed extension are likely characterised by infaunal species representative of mud shores in sheltered locations in the Sounds (McKnight and Grange, 1991).

 No species or communities of scientific, conservation or ecological importance were observed during the present study (see Davidson et al., 2011 for criteria and biological features).
 No scallops were seen under the Consent or proposed extension.
+Scallops could be present, but their absence from photos suggests they were uncommon.